geopm/geopm/integration/experiment/ffnet/README.md

    and the PARRES suite (DGEMM and STREAM) on GPU.

 2. Generate neural net json files and region frequency recommendation map files using `gen_sweep_to_ffnet.py`.

-E.g.:
+   Example:

    ```
    ./gen_sweep_to_ffnet.py --output test --description "Test" --frequency_sweep_dirs /path/to/fsweep
    ```

    Resulting json files will output in the directory in which the script was executed and filenames will be prepended with the user-provided prefix.
-E.g. output files:
+Example output files:

    - CPU Neural Net: `test_nn_cpu.json`
    - CPU Region Frequency Recommendation Map: `test_fmap_cpu.json`